ice-energy/jreed/README.md

 Those 2 steps are included in the shell script **x.sh**, which automates it all.

-I've also found in working with dream-plus theme (maybe it's an overall hugo thing?) that Cover Images (cover image of a post) don't get put in the correct spot.
+I've also found in working with the dream-plus theme (maybe it's an overall hugo thing?) that Cover Images (cover image of a post) don't get put in the correct spot.

-   **The x.sh shell script fixes up everything**
+>      **The x.sh shell script fixes up everything**

 When it's all built, it needs to be uploaded to github for display.